flatiron-school/ds-sql_joins_aggregation-opw32/README.md

-# ds-sql2
+# ds-sql_joins_and_aggregation

-This repository describes more SQL techniques for data science.
+This repository describes JOINs and aggregation techniques in SQL.
 It was created with love by the Flatiron School.